Rugby: New Zealand wins bid to host women's Rugby World Cup

 The Black Ferns, five-time world champions and currently preparing to face France in Grenoble, will finally get the chance to play in a home World Cup, the ninth pinnacle women's event in history.

-Dr Palmer, the legendary Black Ferns captain turned New Zealand Rugby board member, led the winning presentation at a World Rugby council meeting in Dublin alongside former All Blacks halfback now board member Mark Robinson.
+Dr Palmer, the legendary Black Ferns captain turned New Zealand Rugby board member, led the winning presentation at a World Rugby council meeting in Dublin alongside former All Blacks midfielder and fellow NZR director Mark Robinson.

 NZR chief executive Steve Tew and former All Blacks doctor Deb Robinson also attended after a combined group worked behind the scenes on bid for the best part of 12 months.